Anuragsingh198/Activitypage/README.md

 npm run build
 ```

-This creates optimized files in the `dist/public` folder that you can deploy to any web server.
+This creates optimized files in the `dist` folder that you can deploy to any web server.

 ### Build Mobile App (Android)